-Iran is found in the western part of the continent of Asia.
+Iran is found in western Asia.
 The area of this country is approximately 1,648,195 square kilometers.
 Other names for this country are Persia and the Islamic Republic of Iran.
-It has a population of roughly 81 million and is the second in terms land area coverage in the Middle East.
-Republic of Azerbaijan and Armenia borders it from the northwest, the Caspian Sea from the north, Turkmenistan from the northeast, Pakistan and Afghanistan from the east, the Gulf of Oman and the Persian Gulf from the south, and Iraq and Turkey from the west.
+It has a population of roughly 81 million and is the second in terms of land area coverage in the Middle East.
+The Republic of Azerbaijan and Armenia borders it from the northwest, the Caspian Sea from the north, Turkmenistan from the northeast, Pakistan and Afghanistan from the east, the Gulf of Oman and the Persian Gulf from the south, and Iraq and Turkey from the west.
 The country is located in western Asia and central Eurasia, and its nearness to Strait of Hormuz makes it strategically positioned.
 The capital city of this country is Tehran, 35 degrees, 41 minutes north and 51 degrees, 25 minutes east, where major economic activities and other critical events take place.
 It is one of the members of Economic Cooperation Organization, which deals with the marketing of petroleum products.

 Economy of Iran